Hemant5089/git-demo/README.md

 # git-demo
-this is my first git repo./n
+this is my first git Repo
-author - hemant
+Author - Hemant Vaishnav